folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 Each setting within Circulation has its own permission associated with it.
 If a user has one of the below permissions assigned to their user record, they will be able to view and interact with that particular setting.
 You can assign permissions to users in the Users app.

-The following are all the Circulation Settings permissions presented in the order the configurations appear in the Settings app:
+The following are all the Circulation Settings permissions:

 * **Settings (Circ): Can create, edit and remove circulation rules.** This permission allows the user to create, read, update, and delete circulation rules.
 * **Settings (Circ): Can create, edit and remove other settings.** This permission allows the user to create, read, update, and delete other settings.
 * **Settings (Circ): Can create, edit and remove staff slips.** This permission allows the user to create, read, update, and delete staff slips.
 * **Settings (Circ): Can create, edit and remove fixed due date schedules.** This permission allows the user to create, read, update, and delete fixed due date schedules.
-* **Settings (Circ): Can view loan history.** This permission allows the user to view loan anonymization settings.
 * **Settings (Circ): Can create, edit and remove loan policies.** This permission allows the user to create, read, update, and delete loan policies.
 * **Settings (Circ): Can create, edit and remove overdue fine policies.** This permission allows the user to create, read, update, and delete overdue fine policies.
 * **Settings (Circ): Can create, edit and remove lost item fee policies.** This permission allows the user to create, read, update, and delete lost item fee policies.